-It is interesting to compare Elazar’s public image and Dayan’s after the war.
-The Agranat Commission had harsh words for Elazar, but his early death, when he was still fighting to clear his name, and Hanoch Bartov, a renown Israeli author, decision to tell Elazar’s own story of the war made him a positive figure in the popular Israeli perception.
-He was described as someone who, by himself, bore the full brunt of the war on his shoulders.
-After his untimely passing in 1976, there was a sense that he had been badly treated and died of a broken heart.
-With the passage of time, Elazar became a national hero, practically free of any lasting criticism.
+It is interesting to compare Elazar’s and Dayan’s post-war public image.
+Elazar, harshly criticized by the Agranat Commission, eventually became a positive figure in the public perception due to his premature death while fighting to clear his name, and his portrayal by Hanoch Bartov, a renown Israeli author.
+He was described as a lone hero bearing the war’s burdens, and his untimely passing in 1976 was perceived as the result of unfair treatment and a broken heart.
+Over time, Elazar became a national hero, practically free of any lasting criticism.

-Now, after the passage of many decades, it is possible to evaluate all this in a more balanced way.
-From this historical perspective, it seems obvious that a clash in the desert and on the Golan Heights between tens of thousands of soldiers, thousands of tanks, fighter jets, and artillery barrels producing unimaginable firepower, would inevitably lead to very heavy losses on both sides (the Arab side suffered some 20,000 dead and 35,000 wounded, close to 9,000 POWs, and 35,000 besieged soldiers on the verge of surrender had it not been for U.S. intervention).
-Global military history shows that victories such as the one in the Six-Day War are the exception, not the rule.
-The Yom Kippur War, which started with Israel the weakest it had ever been, due to a combination of bad luck and a series of bad decisions, ended with Israeli victories on the battlefield.
-The IDF’s military achievements were astounding considering the situation at the outsetof the war.
-Israel’s security doctrine always maintained that Israel can and must remove any immediate military threat by means of reaching a decision or at least by neutralizing the enemy army.
-However, Israel does not have the ability to defeat the enemy nations; it is incapable of doing what the Allies did in the World War II, namely forcing its enemies into an unconditional surrender.
+Now, after many decades, a more balanced evaluation is possible.
+Now it seems obvious that a desert clash combined with one on the Golan Heights between tens of thousands of soldiers, thousands of tanks, fighter jets, and artillery barrels, would inevitably lead to very heavy losses on both sides (the Arab side suffered some 20,000 dead and 35,000 wounded, close to 9,000 POWs, and 35,000 besieged soldiers on the verge of surrender had it not been for U.S. intervention).
+Military history shows that victories like that of the Six-Day War are rare.
+The Yom Kippur War, which started with Israel the weakest it had ever been, ended with Israeli battlefield victories, an astounding achievement considering the situation at the war’s outset.
+Despite Israel’s security doctrine that it must neutralize any immediate military threat, it does not have the ability to defeat the enemy nations to the point of forcing its enemies into an unconditional surrender.
 The Yom Kippur War was further proof of the limits of Israel’s power in this sense.
-Still, it became clear to the Arabs that even under circumstances that were overwhelmingly in their favor, they could not defeat Israel in a regular war.
-Egypt turned towards peace, in part because it recognized that wars with Israel were not improving its domestic situation.
-And the Syrian border became Israel’s calmest frontier until the civil war beganthere in 2011.
-Israel’s enemies chose instead to conduct their conflict in different channels, particularly via proxies.
-Historically speaking, the Yom Kippur War ended – at least for the time being – the era of large regular wars, a period that had seen five wars in 25 years during which Israel was under continuous threat of military invasion.
+Still, it became clear to the Arabs that they could not defeat Israel in a regular war, leading Egypt turned towards peace and the Syrian border becoming Israel’s quietest until the 2011civil war began.
+Israel’s enemies now chose to fight through proxies, the Yom Kippur War thus marking the end – at least for the time being – of the era of large regular wars during which Israel, fighting in five wars in 25 years, was under continuous threat of military invasion.
 For many military experts around the world, Dayan was part of the failure but also part of the success in turning the tides of the war.
 However, the Israeli public and leadership turned their collective backs on him.
 He once said, “Other nations would have made this war into an unsurpassed victory.
 Look what happens to the British at Dunkirk and in Singapore, to the Russians with Barbarossa, and the Americans at Pearl Harbor.
 At the early stages of war, nations take hits.”